bholt7/readMegenerator/README.md

-# ReadMe generator
+# README Generator

   ## Description:
-  This assignment was to create a readme generator using the command line
+  This project is a homework assignment to create a readme using the command line

   ## Table of Contents
   * [Installation](#Installation)